Pull

 Attribute Specifications

-An attribute spec specifies an attribute to be returned, and (optionally) how that attribute should be returned.
+An attribute spec specifies an attribute to be returned, and (optionally) what additional transformations to perform on the value before it is returned.
 Attribute specs can be attribute names, wildcards, map specs, or attribute expressions.

 Attribute Names